SlizR/ChROOG/README.md

 FHome AI® was built to teach — not to replace industrial AI tools — and shows how surprisingly small and understandable an AI chat interface can be.

-If you use or modify it, just keep the attribution lines (as required by the Apache 2.0 license) and enjoy building cool things 🚀 (Latest stable version: 901.latest)
+If you use or modify it, just keep the attribution lines (as required by the Apache 2.0 license) and enjoy building cool things 🚀 (Latest stable version: **(902.alpha, Testing a mobile version ~5-10 versions)**)